UncountedDeaths/UncountedDeaths/README.md

 ### Deployment

-Deployment happens automatically via Github Actions when a push to `react_transfer` occurs.
+Deployment happens automatically via Github Actions when a push to `main` occurs.
 Changes are compiled then pushed to the hosting provider.
 We're currently using Cloudflare Pages for hosting.

 #### Staging Deployment

-If you open a PR to `react_transfer` a bot will comment within about 15min to provide a link to a staging preview of the website.
+If you open a PR a bot will comment within about 15min to provide a link to a staging preview of the website.

 ### VSCode Configurations Eslint + Prettier